 Huib Schippers explains that 'in an intercultural environment conscious efforts are made to enable cultural meetings and mixing'.
 Across the literature, there is an acknowledgement that intercultural understanding is a constant process that involves both awareness of one's own culture as well as a knowledge and respect for different cultures.
-He value of intercultural understanding in a global community is that it can support 'peace and tolerance building between different communities and cultures across the globe'.
-He is a support 'peace and tolerance building between different communities and cultures across the globe'.
+The value of intercultural understanding in a global community is that it can support 'peace and tolerance building between different communities and cultures across the globe'.

 Where intercultural understanding refers to an awareness of and respect for one's own culture and different cultures, intercultural competence extends interculturality to include a particular outcome within intercultural situations.
 Deardorff highlights the need for greater intercultural competency as society becomes more diverse; however, she acknowledges that there is no consensus surrounding intercultural terminology across academic disciplines.
-16 She defines intercultural competence as 'any who interact with those from different backgrounds, regardless of location' with a desired outcome of 'effective and appropriate behaviour and communication in intercultural situations'.
-17
+She defines intercultural competence as 'any who interact with those from different backgrounds, regardless of location' with a desired outcome of 'effective and appropriate behaviour and communication in intercultural situations'.

-Roger Mantie and Pedro Toroni suggest that interculturality within Ethno could be theorised through Allport's contact hypothesis or intergroup contact theory, which proposes that interpersonal contact, under certain conditions, can promote tolerance and acceptance between minority and majority groups.18 This is most effective when
+Roger Mantie and Pedro Toroni suggest that interculturality within Ethno could be theorised through Allport's contact hypothesis or intergroup contact theory, which proposes that interpersonal contact, under certain conditions, can promote tolerance and acceptance between minority and majority groups.
+This is most effective when